Michael Porter Jr.: Denver Nuggets (2018–2025)

 On September 27, 2021, Porter and the Denver Nuggets agreed to a 5-year, $172 million rookie extension that will become $207 million if Porter is selected to an All-NBA Team.
 He was expected to be the secondary scoring option behind Nikola Jokić while Jamal Murray continued to recover from a torn ACL.
 On November 29, 2021, having appeared in only 9 games, Porter's agent Mark Bartelstein announced Porter would miss the remainder of the 2021–22 NBA season as he would be undergoing a third back surgery.

 In Game 5 of the 2023 NBA Finals, Porter put up 16 points and 13 rebounds in a 94–89 win over the Miami Heat to help the Nuggets win their first NBA championship in franchise history.

 On March 21, 2024, Porter put up 31 points along with his 193rd made three-pointer of the season, surpassing the previous record of 192 set by Dale Ellis for the most made three-pointers in a season in Nuggets franchise history.

 On November 10, 2024, Porter scored 17 points and hit the game-winning jumper in a 122–120 victory over the Dallas Mavericks.

 On February 3, 2025, Porter had 36 points in a 125–113 win over the New Orleans Pelicans.
 On February 5, Porter put up a career-high-tying 39 points, alongside 12 rebounds, in a 144–119 win over the New Orleans Pelicans.
 The next day, Porter scored 30 points in 112–90 win over the Orlando Magic.
 He became the first player in Nuggets history to record three straight games of 30+ points and 5+ three-pointers.

 Brooklyn Nets (2025–present)

 On July 8, 2025, Porter and a 2032 first-round draft pick were traded to the Brooklyn Nets in exchange for Cameron Johnson.
+He started 52 contests for Brooklyn during the 2025–26 NBA season, recording averages of 24.2 points, 7.1 rebounds, and 3.0 assists (all career-highs).
+On April 3, 2026, Porter was ruled out for the remainder of the season due to ankle and hamstring injuries.
+Porter became eligible for a contract extension on July 6, 2026, and general manager Sean Marks said the team would take a patient approach to negotiations while expressing confidence in Porter's future with the team.